UN-GCPDS/radiant-framework/docs/source/notebooks/readme.rst

-Radiant is a `Brython <https://brython.info/>`__ and `PyScript <https://pyscript.net/>`__ framework for the quick development of web apps using *Python* syntax, so there is no need to care about (if you don’t want) HTML, CSS, or Javascript.
+Radiant is a `Brython <https://brython.info/>`__ and `PyScript <https://pyscript.net/>`__ framework for the quick development of web apps using *Python* syntax, so there is no need to care about (if you don’t want) HTML, CSS, or JavaScript.
 This is basically a set of scripts that allows the same file run from *Python* and *Brython*/*PyScript*, when is running under *Python* a `Tornado <https://www.tornadoweb.org/>`__ server is created and